openyurtio/openyurt/docs/proposals/20231014-edge-appraisal.md

 ### Comparison with existing open source projects

-#### Kubemark
+#### KubeMark

-Kubemark is a tool specifically tailored for evaluating the scalability and performance of Kubernetes.
+KubeMark is a tool specifically tailored for evaluating the scalability and performance of Kubernetes.
 It operates as a Kubernetes cluster within a Kubernetes cluster, offering an easy-to-deploy and user-friendly solution capable of scaling to thousands of nodes.

-Kubemark primarily simulates the kubelet and kube proxy components on real nodes but doesn't provide simulation capabilities for other components deployed by OpenYurt on edge nodes.
+KubeMark primarily simulates the kubelet and kube proxy components on real nodes but doesn't provide simulation capabilities for other components deployed by OpenYurt on edge nodes.
 Furthermore, due to its construction, it falls short in assessing the functionality and performance of edge node components, which are also a very important part in the cloud edge scenario.

 #### ChaosMesh